-The Power of the Leading Line - These images show just what a symbolic and telling tool a leading line can make.
+These images show just what a symbolic and telling tool a leading line can make.
 Lines take us places, they move us across time and space.
 They draw our eye around the page, from one element to the next, directing us through the composition.
-In these images, Leading lines reach out and invite the viewer in, but if used in different ways, they can keep a viewer out, turn them around, or lose them altogether.
+In these images, leading lines reach out and invite the viewer in, but if used in different ways, they can keep a viewer out, turn them around, or lose them altogether.
 Lines can curve, wave, bend, or stay straight as a straw, with sudden starts and stops, or tapering off, or fading.

 Their character is varied and expressive, and they are responsible for all depth and dimension.
-The Leading Lines, though, are strongest of all.
+The leading lines, though, are strongest of all.
 Used with attention and care, they tell the whole story, from beginning to end, and beyond.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: